Skip navigation

 • The test is most often done at night so that your normal sleep patterns can be studied.
 If you are a night shift worker, many centers can perform the test during your normal sleep hours.

-• Your health care provider will place electrodes on your chin, scalp, and the outer edge of your eyelids.
+• A sleep center technician will place electrodes on your chin, scalp, and the outer edge of your eyelids.
 You will have monitors to record your heart rate and breathing attached to your chest.
 These will remain in place while you sleep.

 • The electrodes record signals while you are awake (with your eyes closed) and during sleep.
 The test measures the amount of time it takes you to fall asleep and how long it takes you to enter REM sleep.

-• A specially-trained provider will observe you while you sleep and note any changes in your breathing or heart rate.
+• A specially-trained technician will observe you while you sleep and note any changes in your breathing or heart rate.

 • The test will record the number of times that you either stop breathing or almost stop breathing.